 In DevResults, Administrative Divisions refer to areas on a map, represented by shapes or polygons.
 These generally include the national borders of the country/countries for your site, and may include several additional layers of smaller, nested administrative divisions within a country (such as districts, provinces, departments, municipalities, etc.).

 - By default, we use publicly available KML files from the Database of Global Administrative Areas, more commonly known as GADM, to add Administrative Divisions to your site.

-- We can rename existing shapes from GADM if the spelling is incorrect, but if there is a problem with the shapes or boundaries themselves, you will need to send the appropriate KML file with the preferred boundaries to firstname.lastname@example.org.
+- Site users can rename administrative divisions, but they cannot upload or change administrative divisions through their site; DevResults staff must complete this action.
+If there is a problem with the shapes or boundaries themselves, you will need to send the appropriate KML file with the preferred boundaries to firstname.lastname@example.org.
 While every country is different, you can often obtain geographic data from national or local government agencies, open data portals, or various other searchable geo-databases and resources online.
 If you are unsure what type of file to look for, be sure to read about KML files.

-- Users with appropriate privileges can view the Administrative Divisions currently present in your site by going to Administration->Administrative Divisions.
+- Users with appropriate privileges can view the administrative aivisions currently present in your site by going to Program Info > Administrative Divisions.

-- The specific titles/names for these Administrative Divisions (i.e. districts, provinces, etc.) will vary based on your site's configuration, but these various divisions are always available as options for an Indicator's Reporting Level.
+- The specific titles/names for these administrative divisions (i.e. districts, provinces, etc.) will vary based on your site's configuration, but these various divisions are always available as options for an indicator's geographic disaggregation.

 DevResults uses geographies in two ways:

 In addition to those two types of geographies, you can also add KML map layers to your site to provide additional contextual data to a map of your activities.
-These overlays do not replace Administrative Divisions and they cannot be used as Indicator Reporting Levels or assigned to Activities for reporting purposes.
-They simply provide an additional layer to view on dashboard map widgets.
+These overlays do not replace administrative divisions and they cannot be used as indicator geographic disaggregations.
+They simply provide an additional layer to view in map visualizations.